Potatoes For Babies: Right Age, Health Benefits And Recipes

 1. Transfer the salad to a serving bowl to feed right away.

-1. You can add a few other cooked vegetables and cereals to this recipe.
+1. You can add a few other cooked cereals and vegetables for babies to this recipe.

 5. Baked potato fingers